3 hours ago

 At some point while we were in the NICU, hovering over Max, a resident passed by and greeted Dave.
 Turns out they'd gone to college together.
 He asked why we were there and we told him that Max had a stroke.
 "Oh, look at him, he looks great!" he said.
 Young and naive, he meant it—Max did look OK.
 We made some feeble joke about Max being the poster child of the NICU, and asked him to see if there was information, any information at all, he could get us.
 He promised he would, but I suspect he got scared off when he learned what we were really dealing with because we never saw him again.

 We finally had to tell our families.
-I also called my two best friends and asked them to let people know.
+It was hard; my parents had been so excited about the birth of their first grandchild.
+I did not want them feel as wrought as I did, so I tried to downplay the situation as best I could, expressing optimism I did not feel.
+I called my two best friends and asked them to let people know.
 Then I made Dave tell the supervisor that I needed to be transferred to a room that was anywhere else but in the maternity ward.
 Being there was torture.

 Eventually, I found the resident who'd first noticed Max's foot twitching and queried her mercilessly about what she'd seen, and what she thought his future held.
 She told me about her father, who'd had a stroke and had managed to recover his speech function.
-It wasn't very reassuring; what connection did my little baby have with an old guy who had a stroke?
-I asked every medical professional I came across whether they had ever seen a baby who'd had a stroke; all of them said no.
+It wasn't very reassuring; what connection did my baby have with an old guy who had a stroke?
+I asked every medical professional I encountered whether they had ever seen a baby who'd had a stroke.
+All of them said no.

 The truth was, nobody could give me the only answer Dave and I wanted to hear: what was going to happen to Max.